Mistakes To Avoid After A Car Accident

 Not seeking legal representation – and not seeking it promptly – is the biggest mistake that you can make if you’ve been injured because another motorist was negligent.

 The negligent driver’s auto insurance company will probably contact you right away – in just two or three days after the accident.
-You need to be able to refer the insurance company’s representative to your personal injury lawyer.
+You need to be able to refer to the insurance company’s representative to your personal injury lawyer.

 Don’t sign any insurance documents or make any statements to the insurance company regarding the accident and your injury.
 Do not accept a quick settlement offer – you’ll be waiving your right to take any legal action or seek any additional compensation.